5500Group4/5500Group4/StandUpDocuments/Week-3-September-23-retrospective.md

 ## What Could Be Improved
 List the areas where there is room for improvement.
--start think how to complete project.
+- start think how to complete project.
 -
 -